Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 -- Change field "Preview Position" to;
 --- If using RearPreview: Vector3(0,0.036,-0.496)
 --- If using TopPreview: Vector3(0,0.234,-0.127)
+-- The Preview screen will be tilted incorrectly - This is normal!
+We'll fix this later.
 -- Position the Hand Camera and Head Camera however you wish.
+Helpful tip for Head Camera below!
 --- You can place the Camera Prefab under "VRCLens/HeadMountPount" to sample how the headmount will look, BUT DELETE THE CAMERA PREFAB WHEN DONE!
 -- Customise the remaining VRCLens settings and then apply VRCLens
 - After applying VRCLens, look for the VRCLens Prefab under your avatar's root.